Music programs of South Korea: Performances

 Show!
-Music Cores lip-sync ban ===
+Music Core lip-sync ban

-During an interview with 'Music Core' CP Park Hyun Suk on July 1, 2014, he was reported to have told Munhwa Ilbo, "We will not allow people who are not equipped with the basics as a singer to perform on stage.
+In an interview with Newsen in July 2014, Music Core's chief producer, Park Hyun Suk, said that the show would "not allow people who are not equipped with the basics as a singer to perform on stage.
 Even if one's individual part is short, that is fine.
 The singers who perform on stage must sing."
-He argues that this is to discourage groups who record almost 100% of their music for the shows, to determine the truly talented idol groups.
+The measure was enacted to discourage entertainment agencies and producers who pushed "for performances that merely look[ed] good" and to "prevent singers from cheating".

-==Chart systems==
+Chart systems

 A crucial element of each music program in South Korea is that every program has a voting system.
 Each program has different ways to count the votes and decide the winning artist of the week, so the possibilities of an artist winning is different for every program.
-Billboard reasoned that it's so that the music show scene "doesn't feel static", wherein the result would be the same for each show.
-While most programs prioritize digital sales, they differ in other areas such as SNS points, physical sales, broadcast points, live votes, etc. For instance, for some time, Music Bank's K-Chart included the song's physical sales in their computation, while SBS' Inkigayo's chart did not.
+Billboard reasoned that it is so that the music show scene "doesn't feel static", wherein the result would be the same for each show.
+While most programs prioritize digital sales, they differ in other areas such as SNS points, physical sales, broadcast points, live votes, etc. For instance, for some time, Music Bank's K-Chart included the song's physical sales in their computation, while SBS' Inkigayos chart did not.
 Because an artist must accumulate points during the first week of promotions, they are not eligible to win on music shows in first week and may only be included in the music charts since and include the second week.

 Paul Han, who is a co-owner of the English-language K-pop blog Allkpop claims that it is gratifying for dedicated fans of these artists to watch these music shows when their favorite artists win because of the presence of an actual trophy and an encore stage.
 Han said that "It's just much more satisfactory to receive a big trophy with all of your peers around.
 In a way, it's sort of like a mini-music award show every week, and only one can be the winner".